kconger/MiSTer_web2rgbmatrix/README.md

 Copy linux/update_web2rgbmatrix.sh to your MiSTer Scripts folder. ie. /media/fat/Scripts/

 Run "update_web2rgbmatrix.sh" on your MiSTer.
-This can be done from the console, ssh or TV.
+This can be done from the console, ssh, or TV.

 Modify your "/media/fat/web2rgbmatrix/web2rgbmatrix-user.ini" to include your rgbmatrix IP address or hostname.
 MiSTer does not support MDNS resolution.